← Back to Stories

 Key details reported by multiple sources:

-• Iran’s Foreign Minister Abbas Araghchi accused the US and Israel of violating the ceasefire and demanded a choice between truce or continued war via Israel.
+• Iran’s Foreign Minister Abbas Araghchi accused Israel of violating the ceasefire by striking Lebanon and demanded the US choose between supporting the truce or continued war via Israel.

 Points of Difference